Home Depot worker, 83, dies weeks after being shoved by alleged shoplifter, police say - NewsBreak

 PINELLAS COUNTY, Fla. – Deputies assigned to the Major Accident Investigation Team are requesting the public’s assistance in locating a hit-and-run vehicle.
 On Tuesday, December 6, 2022, 46-year-old pedestrian Felicia White was struck and killed in a designated crosswalk in Treasure Island.
 According to investigators,

-Suspect Who Shot At Sheriff Deputy In Riverview Road Rage Incident In Custody
+Man admitted to shooting at Hillsborough deputy in case of road rage, sheriff says

-RIVERVIEW, Fla. – The Hillsborough County Sheriff’s Office is investigating a road rage incident that resulted in a deputy being shot at by another driver.
-The incident happened just after 6 p.m. on Balm Riverview Road and CR-672, according to Hillsborough County Sheriff Chad Chronister.
+HILLSBOROUGH COUNTY, Fla. — A Hillsborough County Sheriff's Office deputy was shot at by another driver in a case of road rage, the agency said in a news release Wednesday night.
+It happened just after 6 p.m. on Balm Riverview Road and CR-672, according to the sheriff's office.
+Deputy...

+Driver shoots at deputy in Hillsborough County road rage incident, sheriff’s office says

+A deputy was shot at by a driver in a road rage incident, the Hillsborough County Sheriff's Office said.

 East Lake neighbors outraged after finding two dead deer shot with bow and arrow